The Pyramid of North Dakota

 The remnants of an early American attempt at missile defense.

-The Safeguard Program was developed in the 1960s to shoot down incoming Russian intercontinental ballistic missiles.
+The Stanley R. Mickelsen Safeguard Complex was developed in the 1960s to shoot down incoming Russian intercontinental ballistic missiles.

 Built at a cost of six billion dollars in Nekoma, North Dakota, the site was a massive complex of missile silos, a giant pyramid-shaped radar system, and dozens of launching silos for surface-to-air missiles tipped with thermonuclear warheads.
 It included a PAR “backscatter radar” site, designed to follow missiles being fired from Russia, which it would shoot down over Canada.